-If concerns persist, the teacher will refer your child to the Administrative Child Team (ACT), a team comprised of the school academic administrators and the School Social Worker, which meets weekly to review students who are having difficulties and to develop a plan for addressing the concerns.
+If concerns persist, the teacher will refer your child to the Administrative Child Team (ACT), a team composed of the school academic administrators and the School Social Worker, which meets weekly to review students who are having difficulties and to develop a plan for addressing the concerns and supporting the student.

 No matter what level of service your child may require, you, the parent, will always be part of the process.
-We are committed to maintaining ongoing communication with you, and your child's progress will be monitored regularly.
+We are committed to maintaining ongoing communication with you and your child's progress will be monitored regularly.